LearnInstrumentsStrings

 Since the viola is pretty difficult to learn, it can take a beginner anywhere between 3 to 5 years to start playing the viola decently and about 10 years to play fluently.

-Ideally, a beginner viola may set you back anywhere between $300 to $700, and you can typically find it on both brick and mortar as well as online stores.
+Ideally, a beginner viola may set you back anywhere between $300 to $700, and you can typically find it in both brick-and-mortar and online stores.

 Niccolò Paganini